 This will be a very crude introduction, but enough to (hopefully) help you understand the concept.
 Basically, the input impedance of any given unit (a pedal or amp) needs to be considerably larger than the output impedance of the unit driving it (the guitar or the pedal immediately in front of the unit mentioned earlier).
 The ratio of difference determines how easily the signal is passed forward, among other things.
 As the two impedances get closer, more and more signal is lost in the transition, starting with the treble.
 As an example, many effects pedals have an input impedance of about 500Kohm (to fit the relatively high output impedance of the guitar), while their output impedance is usually less than 10kohm (to make sure the signal will survive the next input stage, even if that input impedance is less than ideal).

 Ok, it got a little technical.
 But basically, for a guitar with regular passive pickups (no batteries or preamps in the guitar) to be able to successfully drive an input stage, the input impedance of that input stage really should be 500Kohm or more.
-Now, let’s hook the tuner up to the ”tuner out” and see what happens… If the input impedance of the tuner is 500Kohm, and the pedal that follows the volume pedal has a similar input impedance, the total input impedance presented to the guitar pickups would be 250Kohm, which in itself is starting to be too low for comfort.
-Add to that the 250Kohm pot in the volume pedal itself, which gangs itself up with the volume pot in the guitar, and you’re really starting to lose top end.
+Adding a 250Kohm volume pedal to that doesn’t help things in itself – even before we do anything else, you should be able to hear some loss in the top end.
+Now, let’s hook the tuner up to the ”tuner out” and see what happens… If the input impedance of the tuner is 500Kohm, and the pedal that follows the volume pedal also 500Kohm, their combined input impedance becomes 250Kohm, which – when we also add the the pot in the volume pedal itself – is starting to be way too low.